doctrine/orm/UPGRADE.md

 Following the deprecation of the method `AbstractHydrator::iterate()`, the method `hydrateRow()` has been deprecated as well.

+## Deprecate cache settings inspection

+Doctrine does not provide its own cache implementation anymore and relies on the PSR-6 standard instead.
+As a consequence, we cannot determine anymore whether a given cache adapter is suitable for a production environment.
+Because of that, functionality that aims to do so has been deprecated:

+* `Configuration::ensureProductionSettings()`
+* the `orm:ensure-production-settings` console command

 # Upgrade to 2.10

 ## BC Break: Removed `TABLE` id generator strategy